awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

-# Step 5: Configure a JDBC or ODBC Connection to Use IAM Credentials<a name="generating-iam-credentials-configure-jdbc-odbc"></a>
+# Step 5: Configure a JDBC or ODBC connection to use IAM credentials<a name="generating-iam-credentials-configure-jdbc-odbc"></a>

 You can configure your SQL client with an Amazon Redshift JDBC or ODBC driver\.
 This driver manages the process of creating database user credentials and establishing a connection between your SQL client and your Amazon Redshift database\.

-If you use an identity provider for authentication, specify the name of an identity provider plugin\.
-The Amazon Redshift JDBC and ODBC drivers include plugins for the following SAML\-based credential providers:
+If you use an identity provider for authentication, specify the name of a credential provider plugin\.
+The Amazon Redshift JDBC and ODBC drivers include plugins for the following SAML\-based identity providers:
-+ AD FS
++ Active Directory Federation Services \(AD FS\)
-+ PingFederate
++ PingOne
 + Okta
 + Microsoft Azure AD

-  For the steps to set up Microsoft Azure AD as an identity provider, see [Setting Up JDBC or ODBC Single Sign\-on Authentication with Microsoft Azure AD](options-for-providing-iam-credentials.md#setup-azure-ad-identity-provider)\. <a name="to-configure-a-jdbc-connection"></a>
+  For the steps to set up Microsoft Azure AD as an identity provider, see [Setting up JDBC or ODBC single sign\-on authentication with Microsoft Azure AD](options-for-providing-iam-credentials.md#setup-azure-ad-identity-provider)\. <a name="to-configure-a-jdbc-connection"></a>

 **To configure a JDBC connection to use IAM credentials**

-1. Download the latest Amazon Redshift JDBC driver from the [Configuring a JDBC Connection](configure-jdbc-connection.md) page\.
+1. Download the latest Amazon Redshift JDBC driver from the [Configuring a JDBC connection](configure-jdbc-connection.md) page\.
 **Important**
 The Amazon Redshift JDBC driver must be version 1\.2\.7\.1003 or later\.

 1. Create a JDBC URL with the IAM credentials options in one of the following formats\.
-To use IAM authentication, add iam: to the Amazon Redshift JDBC URL following jdbc:redshift: as shown in the following example\.
+To use IAM authentication, add `iam:` to the Amazon Redshift JDBC URL following `jdbc:redshift:` as shown in the following example\.

    ```
    jdbc:redshift:iam://
    ```

-   Replace *cluster\-name*, *region*, and *dbname* with values for your cluster name, region, and database name\.
-The JDBC driver uses your IAM account information and cluster name to retrieve the cluster ID, region, and port number\.
+   Replace *`region`*, *`account-id`*, and *`cluster-name`* with the values for your AWS Region, account, and cluster\.
+The JDBC driver uses your IAM account information and cluster name to retrieve the cluster ID, AWS Region, and port number\.
 To do so, your IAM user or role must have permission to call the `redshift:DescribeClusters` operation with the specified cluster\.

    ```
    jdbc:redshift:iam://cluster-name:region/dbname
    ```

-   If your IAM user or role doesn't have permission to call the `redshift:DescribeClusters` operation, include the cluster ID, region, and port as shown in the following example\.
+   If your IAM user or role doesn't have permission to call the `redshift:DescribeClusters` operation, include the cluster ID, AWS Region, and port as shown in the following example\.
 The port number is optional\.
 The default port is 5439\.

    ```
    jdbc:redshift:iam://examplecluster.abc123xyz789.us-west-2.redshift.amazonaws.com:5439/dev